 Alma's next recorded sermon appears in chapter 7.
 It is much shorter and less formal.
 He delivered it in the land of Gideon, which was apparently settled by the faithful people from the colony of Limhi whom he had known as a child.
 Because the sermon is chiefly an address to faithful friends, a clear patterning of reminiscences does not emerge as it does in the first section of the Zarahemla sermon.
 Even though the tone throughout Alma 7 is generally warm and informal, certain elements do exhibit formal language which, in Alma's words, came at the behest of the Spirit.
-For instance, the phrases "the Spirit hath said this much unto me" (v 9) and "for the Spirit saith" (v 14) clearly set out the authority and necessity for Alma's commanding words in verses 9 and 14-16.
+For instance, the phrases "the Spirit hath said this much unto me" (Alma 7:9) and "for the Spirit saith" (Alma 7:14) clearly set out the authority and necessity for Alma's commanding words in verses 9 and 14 through 16.
 However, elements that echo Alma's experience do appear.
-For example, when speaking of the necessity of repenting he said that one must "be born again" (v 14), a phrase that uniquely characterizes Alma's messages elsewhere.
-Further, he says that the Lamb of God is "mighty to save" (v 14), a phrase that recalls similar language describing God's redeeming power manifested in the exodus of the children of Israel (eg, Ex 32:11; Deut 4:37; 7:8; 9:26).
-In another place, he speaks of looking forward "for the remission of your sins . . . which is to come" (Alma 7:6), possibly a recollection of his own remission of sins (Alma 36:19-21).
+For example, when speaking of the necessity of repenting he said that one must "be born again" (Alma 7:14), a phrase that uniquely characterizes Alma's messages elsewhere.
+Further, he said that the Lamb of God is "mighty to save" (Alma 7:14), a phrase that recalls similar language describing God's redeeming power manifested in the Exodus of the children of Israel (see Exodus 32:11; Deuteronomy 4:37; 7:8; 9:26).
+In another place, he spoke of looking forward "for the remission of your sins . . . which is to come" (Alma 7:6), possibly a recollection of his own remission of sins (see Alma 36:19-21).

-Sermon in Ammonihah: Alma 9-13
+SERMON IN AMMONIHAH: ALMA 9-13